vlang/v/README.md

 - Performance: within 5% of C
 - Safety: no null, no globals, no UB, immutability by default
 - C to V translation
-- Hote code reloading
+- Hot code reloading
 - Powerful UI and graphics libraries
 - Easy cross compilation
 - REPL

 V 1.0 release is planned for December 2019.

 GitHub marks V's code as written in Go.
-It's actually writtein in V, GitHub doesn't support the language yet.
+It's actually written in V, GitHub doesn't support the language yet.

 ## Code Structure